lucasfurno/docs_en/real-time-events/index.md

 ### **Edge Applications**

-It displays the data of requests made to your Edge Applications at Azion.
+It displays the data from requests made to your Edge Applications at Azion.

 | Variables                        | Description                                                  |
 | -------------------------------- | ------------------------------------------------------------ |